o355/PyWeather/CODE_OF_CONDUCT.md

 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
 * Showing empathy towards other community members
+* Giving each other helpful tips, etc.

 Examples of unacceptable behavior by participants include:

 * The use of sexualized language or imagery and unwelcome sexual attention or advances
 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Public or private harassment
-* Publishing others' private information, such as a physical or electronic address, without explicit permission
+* Publishing others' private information, such as a physical or electronic address, even with explicit permission.
 * Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Our Responsibilities